Coherent pressure structures in turbulent channel flow: Introduction

-Most of the studies regarding the pressure component in wall-bounded flows aim at obtaining statistics as power spectra and scaling laws.
-On the other hand, in recent years there has been substantial effort in modeling coherent structures in wall turbulence \citep{sharma2013coherent, cossu2017self, symon2021energy}.
-The efforts towards this direction include the study of linearized models and modal decomposition of databases \citep{bagheri2009input, moarref2013model, zare2017colour, towne2020resolvent, scherl2020robust}.
-The problem is written in the input-output format in the frequency domain and the nonlinear terms of the Navier-Stokes (N-S) system are treated as an external forcing that generates a response through the resolvent operator, obtained by inversion of the linearized N-S operator considering the mean profile as a base flow \citep{mckeon2010critical, hwang2010linear, beneddine2016conditions, taira2017modal, cavalieri2019wave}.
-In this framework, the inputs correspond to the forcing terms, whereas the outputs denote the flow state.
-Resolvent analysis permits the elucidation of the role played by the nonlinear terms of the N-S system \citep{nogueira2021forcing, morra2021colour}.
-Application of singular value decomposition (SVD) of the resolvent operator provides the most amplified forcing and response modes.
+In recent years there has been substantial effort in modeling coherent structures in wall turbulence \citep{sharma2013coherent, cossu2017self, symon2021energy}.
+Efforts towards this direction include the study of linearized models and modal decomposition of databases \citep{moarref2013model, zare2017colour, mckeon2017engine}.
+For linearized models, the problem is written in the input-output format in the frequency domain and the nonlinear terms of the Navier-Stokes (N--S) system are treated as an external forcing that generates a response through the resolvent operator, obtained by inversion of the linearized N--S (LNS) operator considering the mean profile as a base flow \citep{mckeon2010critical, hwang2010linear}.
+The inputs correspond to the forcing terms (nonlinear terms of N--S system), whereas the outputs denote the flow state (e.g. velocity and pressure components).
+In frequency domain, the input and outputs are written as two-point space-time statistics, i.e. cross-spectral densities (CSDs), and can be accurately computed directly from, e.g. snapshots of DNS data.
+Resolvent analysis permits the elucidation of the role played by the nonlinear terms of the N--S system.
+Application of singular value decomposition (SVD) on the resolvent operator provides the most amplified forcing and response modes.
 Resolvent modes also display an hierarchical character, ranked from high to low gain.
-It should be emphasized that in order to obtain the resolvent operator and hence the resolvent modes, only the mean flow and the boundary conditions are needed.
+It should be emphasized that in order to obtain the resolvent operator, hence the resolvent modes, only the mean flow and the boundary conditions are needed.
 As the resolvent analysis employs a linearization over a mean flow, it may reveal the dominant amplification mechanisms.
-This is in contrast with the use of the Poisson equation for pressure fluctuations, where no assumption is made about the base flow, and a normal linear operator (the Laplacian) does not display gain separations as significant as the ones obtained with the linearized Navier-Stokes system (LNS).
+This is in contrast with the use of the Poisson equation for pressure fluctuations, where no assumption is made about the base flow, and a normal linear operator (the Laplacian) does not display gain separations as significant as the ones obtained with the LNS.
+For instance, \citet{luhar2014structure} used resolvent analysis to explore wall pressure fluctuations in turbulent pipe flow obtained through DNS and verified that the rank-1 (optimal) response mode contains most of the relevant features present in the DNS.
+They also show the pressure fluctuations that can be identified through the resolvent analysis are related to the rapid (linear) pressure component.
+The slow (nonlinear) pressure component, on the other hand, needs the solution of the full nonlinear turbulence field, since it is related to the divergence of the full forcing field.